Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Model Selection

 where $A$ is the pre-exponential factor, $B$ is related to the activation energy, and $T_0$ is the Vogel temperature.
 The Arrhenius equation is a special case of VTF with $T_0 = 0$, so the VTF model will always fit the data at least as well as Arrhenius, because it has an additional parameter to adjust.
 The question is whether that additional parameter is justified by the data.

-Given a dataset, how do we decide whether the additional parameter in the VTF model is justified by the data, or whether the simpler Arrhenius model is sufficient?
 The Bayesian approach is to ask which model is more probable given the data; that is, compute $\pr{\mathrm{model}}{\bm{x}}$, or in more compact notation, $\pr{m}{\bm{x}}$.
 Applying Bayes' theorem at the level of models rather than parameters:

 Here, $p(m)$ is our prior belief about the model before seeing the data.
 If we have no reason to prefer one model over another, we assign them equal prior probabilities.
 In that case, comparing posterior model probabilities reduces to comparing the marginal likelihood, $\pr{\bm{x}}{m}$.
 The marginal likelihood is the probability of observing our data, averaged over all possible parameter values for that model.
 If we denote the parameters of model $m$ as $\bm{\theta}_m$, this is: